Tulonsae/Stars/README.md

 ----
 This directory contains the information for the wgsn table.
 The wgsn table uses the text data file, containing approved standardized proper names for stars, from the IAU WGSN.
 This Working Group was organized in 2016.
-As of August 21, 2016, the list contains 186 stars.
+As of September 15, 2016, the list contains 219 stars.

 Intellectual Property Notes
 ---------------------------